Why you should study planetary science in Northern Arizona

 Lowell Observatory was founded by Percival Lowell in 1894.
 One of the most notable discoveries which have occurred here was the discovery of Pluto by Clyde Tombaugh in 1930.
 The observatory is still active in research today, both in solar system exploration and extragalactic projects.
 Students frequently work alongside experienced researchers through Space Grant, REU, and other undergraduate and graduate programs.
 Lowell’s flagship instrument is the 4.3 meter Discovery Channel Telescope, which is available as a research telescope.

 The United States Geological Survey (USGS) Astrogeology Science Center provides mission support for NASA and other space agencies.
 These missions include Apollo, six Mars missions, and New Horizons.
 The USGS also conducts research on geological and geophysical processes on rocky planets and satellites in our solar system.
-The USGS works with Space Grant and the NAU REU program as well as student contractors.
+The USGS works with the NAU/NASA Space Grant and the NAU Astronomy REU program as well as with student contractors.